 You can control the information we have about you and how we use it in several ways.
 If you are a registered user, you can review, revise, and correct the personal data that you have provided to ACP directly via MyACP (www.acponline.org/myacp), or by contacting us directly at: www.acponline.org/contact.
 You can request that data be deleted or make another request in connection with the rights below by contacting us via this same link.

 In the event that we refuse a request under rights of access, we will provide the individual with a reason as to why.
 Individuals in the EU have the right to complain as outlined in the "Complaints" section.

-A list of your rights is below:
+A list of your rights as defined by the GDPR is below:

 The Services do not support Do Not Track at this time.
 Do Not Track (DNT) is a privacy preference you can set in your web browser to indicate that you do not want certain information about your webpage visits collected across websites when you have not interacted with that service on the page.
 For all the details, including how to turn on Do Not Track, visit donottrack.us.

 You must be 18 years or older to use our Services We do not knowingly accept personal information from any child under the age of 16.
 If it is brought to our attention that we have inadvertently received personal information from a child under 16, we will immediately remove all personal and identifiable information from our records or seek parental consent as may be required.

 If you have any questions or complaints about our privacy practices, please contact us directly at: www.acponline.org/contact or in writing to:

 Member and Product Support

 190 N. Independence Mall West